zach-delong/S3G/README.md

 ### Ongoing tasks

+- [ ] Set up a docker image for development (with docker compose)
+- [ ] Set up a docker image for running in production
+- [ ] Implement more robust file path handling
+- [ ] Fully implement conversion strategies for the remaining markdown tag types
+- [ ] Fully implement a default template for the remaining markdown tag types
+- [ ] Output YAML comments to HTML files (as comments, for debugging) (yaml attributes are already being parsed)
+- [ ] Clean up DI implementation and remove references to attribute-based DI
 - [ ] Implement mechanism for copying images
-- [ ] Clean up DI implementation and remove references to attribute-based DI
-- [ ] Create some mechanism for implementing "types" (pages, posts, categories, etc)
+- [ ] Create some mechanism for implementing page "types" (pages, posts, categories, etc)
 - [ ] Create a mechanism for generating a home or index page
-- [ ] Output YAML comments to HTML files (as comments, for debugging) (yaml attributes are already being parsed)
 - [ ] Set up code coverage to generate on build
-- [ ] Set up a docker image for development
-- [ ] Set up a docker image for running in production

 ## Containerization